viadeo/kasper-framework/doc/source/guide/3_defining_a_platform/10_using_security.rst

 Those needs are :

-* SecurityTokenValidator to check the securtity token (not called for Public strategy)
+* SecurityTokenValidator to check the security token (not called for Public strategy)
-* IdentityContextProvider to set the user informations in the context
+* IdentityContextProvider to set the user information in the context
 * ApplicationIdValidator to check the applicationId
 * IpAddressValidator to check the ip address